zkhourdaji/my-self-affirmations/README.md

 ## Extension Settings

-- Frequency of self affirmations can be configured with `my-self-affirmations.value` and `my-self-affirmations.unit` settings.
-The unit is an enum type of `s`, `m`, `h` for seconds, minutes and hours.
-E.g. for displaying affirmations every hour:

 This extension contributes the following settings:

 * `my-self-affirmations.affirmations`: Overrides the default self affirmations.
 Expects a json array of strings.